-AAK's core business is speciality vegetable oils that meet the needs of the food, confectionery and cosmetics industries.
-Sourcing renewable raw materials from around the globe, we manufacture our broad product portfolio at 14 production plants in Europe and the Americas.
+AAK's core business is to provide value-adding solutions, based on speciality vegetable oils and fats, to the food, confectionery and cosmetics industries with the purpose to achieve lasting business value together with our customers.
+Sourcing renewable raw materials from around the globe, we manufacture our broad product portfolio at 19 production facilities and customization plants around the world.